JuliaTracy/2021_Winter/README.md

 8. WWTPsloc.py: compare the information from 2 xls files and merge the records that have same values together
 9. rename.py: rename the files in a directory into a more standardized form
 10. row.py: count how many rows are there in each txt files in a directory (importing os)
+11. remove.py: when there are too many files with similar names within a directory, you can identify the feature of their names and remove them quickly
+12. listname.py: list the names of a certain type of files in a directory and write them into an excel

 ***Class3 Games***
 I loved to play computer games when I was a primary-school girl.
 As I grew up gradually, I do not find it very interesting, probably because I have found something more attractive like chatting with my friends, watching movies and so on.
 But I do think that creating a small-scaled games on computers by your own is not only entertaining but also fascinating.
 Using Matlab and Python, the following projects are partially made by myself.